yxq9650/learngit/readme.txt

-Git is a local version control system.
+Git is a local hello version control system.
 Git is free software.